SamSimba/Website/README.md

  # Website I want flowers
 <img src="Website/images/Github image.PNG">
+<br></br>

 Hi there, I'm Sam a junior front end devloper who started coding last year.
-This is my first website that i created , and the image above is the main home page of the website.<br></br>
+This is my first website that i created , and the image above is the main home page of the website.
+<br></br>

 ## What is I want flowers?